+Visit epilepsysociety.org.uk/young-peopleand-epilepsy and healthtalk.org/epilepsyin-young-people

-See our guide for young people your epilepsy - now and next or visit healthtalk.org/ eplilepsy-in-young-people how might my child feel?
+How might my child feel?

 Having epilepsy can affect a child in different ways.
 Depending on their age and the type of seizures your child has, the impact may vary.